-- In the earliest planning phases consider using Site File electronic recording forms for both creating the forms and submitting them to the Site File.
-Use of electronic forms is required for grant-funded projects. - The Archaeological Site Form, version 4.0, is the most current form, and it is available for download on our website.
-Earlier versions of the form will be accepted, but some fields have been changed significantly and we encourage use of the current, legal, form. - Most local city or county governments have useful information for your project area in the form of Geographic Information System data or general computer databases, often online.
-If available, please include tax identification numbers (or STRAP numbers) or other cross-references to local databases in your forms.
+- In the earliest planning phases prepare to use Site File digital PDF recording forms for both creating the forms and submitting them to the Site File.
+Submission of digital PDF forms is required for grant-funded projects. - The Archaeological Site Form, version 5.0, is the most current form, and it is available for download on our website.
+Earlier versions of the form will be accepted, but some fields have been changed significantly and we encourage use of the current, accepted form. - Most local city or county governments have useful information for your project area in the form of Geographic Information System data or general computer databases, often online.
+If available, please include tax identification numbers (or STRAP numbers) or other crossreferences to local databases in your forms.
 Sometimes local databases may contain ownership history, general historical information, large scale maps, building footprints or photographs. - Identify and examine reports of past surveys in the project area whose findings and methods may affect planning of your project.
 Contact the Site File for assistance in identifying previous surveys in your project area. - Identify previously recorded cultural resources in the project area.
 This step is important because State Site Numbers cannot be assigned until it is established that the resource is not already recorded.
 Normally, searches for previously recorded resources can be conducted through legal description of the project location (township, range, and section) or addresses for individual cases.
 Also, GIS and database information are available for all previously recorded resources, and may be obtained by contacting the Site File.